psicofil/SalomeToCalculix/README.md

 To run:
 * First configure the unical binary in the configuration line inside of salomeToCalculix.py
-* You can get the binary code unical compiling the source as indicated in the instructions on unical_1b.c which it is a modified version of unical2 provided by rafal brzegowy
+* You can get the binary code unical compiling the source as indicated in the instructions on unical1_b.c which it is a modified version of unical2 provided by rafal brzegowy

+* To compile whit gcc:

+* gcc -o2 -static -o unical unical1_b.c

 * Then select the mesh you wish to export and go to file->load script and run salomeToCalculix.py
 * Read unical c code for more information